victoriacheng15/website/docs/books/atomic-habits.md

   - Like change result: implement a new route, decluttering desk
     - Associate with habits
 - Third: change your identify
-  - Like change beliefs: worldview, self-image, judgement
+  - Like change beliefs: worldview, self-image, judgment
     - Associate with beliefs, assumptions, biases

 Outcomes are what you get.
 Processes are what you do.
 Identify is what you believe.